amanharwara/altus/README.md

 - **Dark mode** for when you need to chill out your eyes in the night (or even in the day)
 - **Custom Theme Support** If you know how to write CSS themes, you can create and use your own theme for WhatsApp.
 - **Available for most desktop platforms** including Windows (7 or above), Linux and MacOS.
+- **Tray icon** so you can minimize the app completely and still receive notifications.

 ### Planned Features